System of National Accounts: Leftwing critiques

+Lequiller & Blades (2014) state clearly that although SNA operating surplus "is the principal measure of firms’ performance in terms of operating profits", profits and operating surplus "are not be confused", because they are actually quite different quantities.

 SNA statisticians acknowledge that alternative measures of gross product, income/expenditure, capital accounts and external transactions accounts are always possible.
 Considerable opportunities exist for researchers to reaggregate/rework existing official SNA statistics, to create their own alternative measures for their own analyses and interpretations.
-However, the SNA statistical framework is designed primarily to provide standard, comparable measures, not non-standard measures (or all sorts of non-standard interpretations) which may or may not but valid in specific situations.
+However, the SNA statistical framework is designed primarily to provide standard, comparable measures, not "non-standard measures" (or all sorts of non-standard interpretations) which may or may not be valid in specific situations.
+Sometimes NSO's themselves produce "non-standard" data sets alongside standard data sets, because government departments request such data for a particular project (it is less likely, in this case, that the non-standard data sets would be published like other official statistics, except that perhaps some data series are cited in the project report).

+A few examples of an alternative "non-standard" approach are: